Online workshop 7: “Searching for premodern pandemics: the plague in African History” by Prof Gerard Chouin

 What is the workshop about?

 In this era of Covid-19, how not to think of past diseases, healing processes, and pandemics in Africa?
-During this workshop, Prof Gerard Chouin will address theoretical and methodological issues about the history of diseases, medicine, health, and healing in premodern Africa, a broad yet understudied field in African history, dominated as it is by colonial and postcolonial studies.
+During this workshop, Prof Gerard Chouin addressed theoretical and methodological issues about the history of diseases, medicine, health, and healing in premodern Africa, a broad yet understudied field in African history, dominated as it is by colonial and postcolonial studies.